rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 {% include _toc.html %}

-This article contains note on my personal experience installing and using Eclipse IDE.
+This article contains notes on my personal experience installing and using Eclipse IDE.

 Eclipse was originally funded by IBM as open source.